Determining the Composition of Relativistic Jets from Polarization Maps: Implementation

 \subsection{Degree of Polarization}

 Polarization has been robustly detected in many AGN.
 M87 has been observed at 86 GHz by the VLBA and Green Bank Telescope to be up to $20\%$ polarized near the core \citep{Hada2016}.
 The preponderance of this is assumed to be linear polarization from jet regions with highly ordered magnetic fields.
 Percent-level degrees of circular polarization have been detected in Sgr A* ($1.2\%\pm0.3\%$ at 230 GHz and $1.6\%\pm0.3\%$ at 345 GHz \citep{Munoz2012}) by the Submillimeter Array (SMA) to tenths-of-a-percent precision; however, the determination of the source's intrinsic circular polarization is more challenging due to the low magnitude of circular polarization and is further confounded by Faraday conversion.
+The SPRITE proposal at OVRO plans to discriminate among observations of the degree of circular polarization at the $10^{-3}$ level \citep{Blandford2019}; however, a modeling complication is that the emissivity is sensitive to the pitch angle distribution of the emitting particles (though it is worth calculating assuming an isotropic distribution).
 We now present degree of circular polarization maps for our semi-analytic model, with signatures that promise to distinguish observed plasmas with different compositions.